Aswinsaipalakonda/clientura-elegance-landing/README.md

 **Use Lovable**

-Simply visit my git profile and download the
+Simply visit my git profile and download the ZIP

 **Use your preferred IDE**